-The 3M - Oakdale Disposal Site (sometimes called the Oakdale or Granada Dump) is located along Hwy 5 in Oakdale, just west of Interstate 694, and is listed as a Superfund site on EPA's National Priority List (see Additional information below for map).
+The 3M - Oakdale Disposal Site (sometimes called the Oakdale or Granada Dump) is located along Old Hwy 5/County Road 14 in Oakdale, just west of Interstate 694, and is listed as a Superfund site on EPA's National Priority List.
 It consists of three old chemical waste dump sites (Abresch, Brockman, and Eberle sites) that were used during the late 1940s-1950s for waste burial, drum reclamation, and open burning of combustible materials.
 3M has indicated that perfluorochemical (PFC) waste was disposed at this site.
 Ground and surface water near the area is contaminated with a wide variety of organic chemicals.
 Soil contamination also occurred at the site.

 The Minnesota Pollution Control Agency (MPCA) first investigated the 3M - Oakdale Disposal Site in 1980.
 A variety of hazardous substances, particularly volatile organic compounds (VOCs), were found at the site.
 Some nearby shallow residential wells had VOCs at concentrations above levels of health concern in the past, but these homes are now on city water.